CheeseCakeyy/CheeseCakeyy/certifications/Certifications_README.md

 Routing & Switching Basics - Network Troubleshooting

 ------------------------------------------------------------------------
-(PDF available in repository, if the preview fails download and check it out.)
+(PDF available in repository, if the preview fails download the certificate pdfs or use the credential links given in readme to check it out.)
 ------------------------------------------------------------------------

 ##  Continuous Learning